Joseph Maiden

 Joseph Henry Maiden ISO (25 April 1859 – 16 November 1925) was a botanist who made a major contribution to knowledge of the Australian flora, especially the genus Eucalyptus.
-This botanist is denoted by the author abbreviation Maiden when citing a botanical name.
+He is denoted by the author abbreviation Maiden when citing a botanical name.

 Life

 Joseph Maiden was born in St John's Wood in northwest London.
 He studied science at the University of London, but due to ill health he did not complete the course.
 As part of his treatment he was advised to take a long sea voyage, and so in 1880 he sailed for New South Wales.
 In 1881, Maiden was appointed first curator of the Technological Museum in Sydney (now the Powerhouse Museum), remaining there until 1896.
 While there, he published an article in 1886 describing what he called "some sixteenth century maps of Australia".
 These were the so-called Dieppe maps, the Rotz (1547), the Harleian or Dauphin (mid-1540s), and the Desceliers (1550), photo-lithographic reproductions of which had been published by the British Museum in 1885.
 He was much interested in the native plants, and in his early days was associated with the Rev. William Woolls in his botanical studies.
 After his first collection of plants were destroyed in a fire at the Garden Palace near Sydney Botanic Gardens in 1882, he amassed a new collection, which was housed in part of an exhibition hall in the Outer Domain, behind Sydney Hospital.
 This collection formed the basis for his first book, The Useful Native Plants of Australia, published in 1889, in which he acknowledged his debt to the work of Ferdinand von Mueller with whom he had been in correspondence.